Health Economics and Decision Modelling MSc

 Entry requirements

-Minimum 2:1 undergraduate honours degree in a relevant subject with relevant technical modules or a Medical degree.
+Minimum 2:1 undergraduate honours degree in a relevant subject, with relevant quantitative modules or a Medical degree.

 Subject requirements